revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 - Why were we lured to Barbakan
 	- Chaos
 - Has Virtelle been compromised by the cult in some way?
+	- From the very beginning she was made into a Dyvare, from as far back as birth, she was never not compromised.
+I should have killed her when I had the chance.
+Be